 (SC1.2) Where published information has been used in completing SC1.1, please provide a reference(s).

-Emission allocations are based on Arcadis' 2019 year for carbon footprint and revenue data.
-This information is publicly available in the 2019 Annual Report and on the Arcadis website.
+Emission allocations are based on Arcadis' 2020 year for carbon footprint and revenue data.
+This information is publicly available on the Arcadis corporate website and in the Annual Integrated Report.